jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

 {"LineParser": "The 'LineParser' service is a singleton object that parses markdown lines and updates text-fragments in the project-service.
 It provides functions to create, clear, get the start line, parse, insert, and delete lines in the text-fragments."}
 # MarkdownCode > services > line parser > line parser helpers
 {"LineParserHelpers": "The 'LineParserHelpers' service class provides functions for handling various operations related to line parsing, such as retrieving fragments, updating titles, inserting and deleting fragments, and handling different types of lines."}
+# MarkdownCode > services > log service
+{"LogService": "The LogService is a global singleton that manages user messages.
+It provides functions to create log items for GPT messages, assign UUIDs, and send them to the log window."}
+# MarkdownCode > services > transformers > plugin-renderer service
+{"PluginRendererService": "The PluginRendererService is a service that translates a plugin definition into a javascript module.
+It creates plugin transformers for the application and provides functions for saving files, cleaning content, rendering results, and building messages."}